actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 Y = f(X_1, X_2, ... , X_p) + error
 $$

-where $f(\cdot)$ is essentially some objective function that can be linear, polynomial containing predictor variables $(X_1, ... , X_p)$ that attempts to model (explain) the response variable $Y$ and predict potential reponses $\hat{Y}$.
+where $f(\cdot)$ is essentially some objective function that can be linear, polynomial containing predictor variables $(X_1, ... , X_p)$ that attempts to model or explain the response variable $Y$ and predict potential reponses $\hat{Y}$.
 In this article, we will be only focusing on linear regression, where the regression model shall only contain predictor variables of at most to the power of $1$.

 # Simple Linear Regression Model